 Understand degree requirements

-Monitor progress toward degree
+Monitor progress towards degree achievement

-Research careers, and internships
+Research careers and internships

 Discuss academic problems